Thomas-Gelf/icingaweb2-module-training/doc/extending-icinga-web-2.md

 }
 ```

-If we call the URL (training/application/controllers) now, we get an error message:
+If we call the URL `training/application/controllers` now, we get an error message:

     Server error: script 'hello/world.phtml' not found in path
     (/usr/local/icingaweb-modules/training/application/views/scripts/)

-Practically, it immediately tells us what we need to do next.
+Conveniently, it immediately tells us what we need to do next.

 ## Create a view script

 The corresponding base directory is still missing.
-Since we create a view script in a dedicated file per "action", there is one directory per "controller":
+Since we create a view script in a dedicated file per 'action', there is one directory per 'controller':

     mkdir -p training/application/views/scripts/hello

-The view script is then just like the "action", so world.phtml:
+The view script is then just like the 'action', so world.phtml:

 ```php
 <h1>Hello World!</h1>
 ```

 That's it, our new URL is now available.
-We could now use the full scope for our module and style it accordingly.
-But we can also use a few predefined elements.
-Two important classes are e.g. `controls` and `content` for header elements and the page content.
+We can now use the full scope of our module and style it accordingly.
+And we can also use a few predefined elements.
+Two important classes are e.g. `controls` and `content`, for header elements and the page content.

 ```php
 <div class="controls">